zxch3n/texas-odds/README.md

 # Texas Hold'em Winning Percentage Calculator

-(A hobby project just for fun 🦀
+(A hobby project just for fun 🦀)

 ## Usage

+> Currently you need to install rust and clone this project to run the code

 **`cargo run -r HK DA`**